tardate/LittleArduinoProjects/README.md

-# 422 Little Electronics and Arduino Projects
+# 423 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LaserTapeMeasure](./playground/VL53L0X/LaserTapeMeasure) - using a VL53L0X ranging sensor to make a short-range laser tape measure with an Arduino with Nokia 5110 display.
+> Latest addition:sparkles: [MakerUno](./playground/MakerUno) - checking out the Maker UNO, a feature-packed Arduino-compatible board from Cytron in Penang, Malaysia.

+Checking out the Maker UNO, a feature-packed Arduino-compatible board from Cytron in Penang, Malaysia.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),